 Joshua Tree National Park is a United States national park in southern California.
 This park is named after the Joshua trees.
 It is located in the Colorado Desert, in southeastern San Bernardino County, approximately 130 miles east of Los Angeles.

-The relatively arid climate has allowed Joshua Tree National Park to retain many of its natural habitats, including desert scrub, woodland, and riparian communities, which have been preserved intact by their isolation from human development over time.
+The relatively arid climate has allowed Joshua Tree National Park to retain many natural habitats, including desert scrub, woodland, and riparian communities, preserved by their isolation from human development.

-The park contains two parts: Death Valley National Park and Mojave National Preserve, forming an area known as the Mojave Desert or Great Basin Desert Region (GBDR).
+The park contains Death Valley National Park and Mojave National Preserve, forming an area known as the Mojave Desert or Great Basin Desert Region (GBDR).

 Deep valleys characterize these areas carved out by rivers flowing through narrow canyons called washes, extensive stands of giant Sequoia trees, and high-elevation peaks such as Wheeler Peak.